whole-tale/ngx-dashboard/README.md

 ### <a name="typescript"> TypeScript instead of JavaScript

-The biggest difference here is the use of TypeScript over JavaScript.
-TypeScript adds more strict typing to classic JavaScript.
-Notice that type definitions `string` (member type) and `void` (function return type) are provided in the following snippet:
+One of the biggest differences here is the adoption of TypeScript, which effectively adds more strict typing to classic JavaScript.
+Notice that type definitions `string` (member type) and `void` (function return type) are provided in the following TypeScript snippet:

 ```typescript
 class Greeter {